What Is a Wrongful Death in a Car Accident?

 Wrongful death cases often have only two types of damages.
 The first type includes losses experienced by the victim’s next of kin after the victim died.
 Such damages act as recompense for the monetary losses survivors experience.
 Further, these damages help replenish the funds deceased victims would have earned had they not died in motor vehicle accidents.
 This includes, lost wages that the victim would have earned until they retired.

-The second type of damages include those the deceased victim lost immediately after the car collision until the person’s actual death.
-For instance, in wrongful death car accidents, that length of time stretches from the time of the incident until health care professionals declare the person dead after succumbing to injuries caused by the accident.
+The second type of damages includes those the deceased victim lost immediately after the car collision until the person’s actual death.
+For instance, in wrongful death car accidents, that length of time stretches from the time of the incident until healthcare professionals declare the person dead after succumbing to injuries caused by the accident.
 This could be several weeks after the tragic incident.
 Examples of such damages include lost wages, medical costs, physical and psychological anguish, and burial and funeral costs.

 Depending on the state, a surviving immediate relative or spouse may claim a loss of consortium.
 This means a loss of companionship and love.
 An instance of a loss of consortium is a parent dying and leaving minor children behind who experience the loss of a parent’s guidance.